Silky Oaks Lodge

 The lodge offers 36 beautiful suites from newly built Billabong suites, upgraded and renovated River and rebuilt Deluxe Tree house suites.
 The River views are perfectly situated to take in the ambience of the forest.
 Relax on the balcony listening to the water below bubble and churn over giant granite boulders.
 Ipod docking station and spa baths add a romantic touch.

 With so much amazing natural beauty youll need at least a couple of days to explore The Daintree.
-Wildlife safaris, canopy surfing, snorkeling in the Mossman River are all a stones throw away.
+Wildlife safaris, canopy surfing, snorkelling in the Mossman River are all a stones throw away.
 Alternatively grab a kayak from in front of the pavilion and paddle down the gentle river.
 The stunning Healing Waters Spa with floor to ceiling windows looking out into the Daintrees canopy and the lodges gym and tennis court all mean that there is plenty to do for the whole family.

 Olivia Cryer (Staff)